valerymo/misc/README.md

 			* complete write to current file
 			* Start processing current file (Thread)
 				* check if line is matching.
 If Yes:
-					* Convert csv line to GeoJson
+					* Convert csv line to Json
-					* Print GeoJson
+					* Print Json
 			* Create new file and continue write to it
 			.....